 To answer that first question in one word: no. Dogs cannot catch the cold virus from a human.
 They can, however, pass it among each other.

-- Nasal congestion, or a runny nose with discharge
+- Nasal congestion, nasal discharge, or a runny nose

 - Difficulty breathing through the nose

 As with humans, dog colds are not usually serious (just uncomfortable) and they often pass naturally after a week.

 Like the common cold in humans, dog colds will likely dissipate after a week.
 But since dogs are unable to alert us as to how they’re feeling, you will have to monitor your pup closely to ensure it doesn’t evolve into something more serious.